-2003 Mercedes-Benz CLK55 AMG
+2003 Mercedes-Benz CLK55 AMG Repair and Maintenance

 The crankshaft position sensor may fail.
 Symptoms of this are: The engine will crank—but not start—especially when the engine is warm.
 The car may start again if it is left to cool off, but it may run roughly or have poor performance.

-Leaks may develop from the differential cover and/or seals on high mileage or older vehicles.
-Our technicians recommend a complete reseal of the differential unit if these leaks are addressed.
+High mileage or older vehicles commonly develop leaks from the differential seals and/or cover.
+Our technicians recommend a complete reseal of the differential unit whenever these leaks are repaired.

-2003 Mercedes-Benz CLK55 AMG Recalls (Recent)
+2003 Mercedes-Benz CLK55 AMG Questionstorque converter (1 answer)

 There is a faulty software calibration that affects several areas including shutting off the fuel supply in a collision.
 This could cause a fire hazard during an accident.
 Dealers will reprogram this software.
 The Mercedes-Benz recall number is 2008 070001.
 This recall began during August, 2008.